ikramsalim/dice/README.md

 #DICE

-Creating a dice flutter app
+Creating a native dice mobile app using Dart and Flutter and can be used on both Android and iPhone.

 ## Getting Started